Quantum Algorithm Implementations for Beginners: Quantum Persistent Homology

-We will roughly sketch the full algorithm without going into the details.
+We will give an overview of the full algorithm.
+The algorithm works with an object called the Vietoris-Rips complex.
+Given the data points, the Vietoris-Rips complex of these points at a length scale $\epsilon$ is the set of all $k$ simplices formed from $(k+1)$ data points such that each of these $(k+1)$ points are at a distance of at most $\epsilon$ from each other.
+This complex is denoted by $S^\epsilon$ and can possibly contain simplices of any size.
+We denote by $S^\epsilon_k$ the subset of $S^\epsilon$ that contains only $k$-simplices.
 We associate with each simplex $\sigma_k$ a computational basis state $\ket{\sigma _k}$ such that the $1$s in $\ket{\sigma_k}$ correspond to the points chosen in $\sigma_k$.
-Then the algorithm roughly goes as follows: \begin{enumerate} \item First we construct a uniform superposition over all the simplex states in a set denoted by $S^\epsilon_k$.
-The precise definition of the set is not important to us now.
-The crucial fact is that there exists an easily computable function that determines the membership of a simplex to this set.
+Then the algorithm goes as follows: \begin{enumerate} \item First we construct a uniform superposition over all the simplex states in $S^\epsilon_k$.
+The membership of a simplex to $S^\epsilon_k$ can be checked easily by verifying the number of in the simplex and querying all the pair wise distances between them.
 This requires an additional input of scaled distance between points.
-This function can then be used as an oracle in Grover search to compute the desired state.
+This membership function can then be used as an oracle in Grover search to compute the desired state given below,

-\item Then this state is modified to produce an equiprobable mixture over all the simplicies in $S^\epsilon_k$.
-This mixture is represented as a quantum density matrix $\rho.$ Readers unfamiliar with the concept of density matrices should read the section on quantum tomography.
+\item Then this state is modified to produce a mixture over all the simplices in $S^\epsilon$.
+This mixture is represented as a quantum density matrix $\rho^{\epsilon}.$ Readers unfamiliar with the concept of density matrices should read Section \ref{sec:Tomography} on quantum tomography.
+This density matrix can be constructed by running Grover search in parallel.
+First initialize an ancilla register with a uniform superposition over all values of $k$.
+Then controlled on this ancilla we can run the Grover search to construct $\ket{\psi}^{\epsilon}_k$.
+Then measuring the ancilla gives the desired state,